 Richard organised and ran the professionals and experts track at the 2010 Inter-parliamentary Coalition for Combating Antisemitism (ICCA) Conference in London.

-Richard is also Joint Chair of Tell MAMA (www.tellmamauk.org) which is a national project recording and measuring anti-Muslim incidents in the United Kingdom and providing support for victims.
-Richard is also a board member of Maccabi GB (www.maccabigb.org) which is Anglo-Jewry’s main youth organisation.
+Richard is President of Tell MAMA (www.tellmamauk.org) which is a national project recording and measuring anti-Muslim incidents in the United Kingdom and providing support for victims.

-Richard also sits on many boards and forums on behalf of the community and advises Government and Local Authorities on how to tackle hate crimes and security and deal with Community engagement and inter faith relations.
+Richard has sat on numerous boards and forums on behalf of the community and advises Government and Local Authorities on how to tackle hate crimes and security and deal with Community engagement and inter faith relations.

 Richard has been involved in analysing, researching and writing threat assessments for the Jewish Community and other minority Communities that has been the subject of discussions with and implemented by Police and Government.

 Richard has also written, designed, produced and distributed reports and newsletters to hundreds of thousands of people on a regular basis.